 Introductory events

-The students of the student council organize a so-called "Ersti-Seminar" at the beginning of each semester.
-The seminar includes various offers in which students from the chemistry student council introduce the course of study, the professors and the department.
-Further information is published on the Chemistry Student Council's Erstitage website.
+At the beginning of each semester, the student council organizes a so-called “Freshman Seminar.”
+The seminar includes various activities during which students from the Chemistry Student Council introduce the curriculum, the professors, and the departments.
+Further information is published on the Chemistry Student Council’s Freshman Orientation website.

-An overview of the most important orientation offers is compiled in the information flyer for first-year students.
+An overview of the most important orientation activities is compiled in the information flyer for first-year students:.

 Chemical internships